Skip to main content

 How can an increased likelihood for colon and endometrial cancer be inherited?

-What are the chances of inheriting an altered Lynch syndrome gene?
+What are the chances of inheriting a Lynch syndrome gene mutation?

 All individuals have two copies of each gene, one copy from each parent.
 If an individual carries a Lynch syndrome mutation, it was most likely inherited from one of his parents.
 There is a 50% chance that siblings and children of a person who carries a mutation will have inherited it as well.